Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 |

--  Confirm “Activate Transcoding” is unchecked, and click “Next” -> “Stream”.
+-  Confirm "Activate Transcoding" is unchecked, and click "Next" -> "Stream".
 Then the sound can be heard on AmebaPro2 3.5mm audio jack.

 .. image:: ../_static/06_MMF/image15-1.png
    :align: center